 Accessibility and compliance with ADA are required as part of the functional requirements for stations and guideway and as part of the codes and standards for light rail vehicles within the P3 contract (Book 2 Part 2) for the Purple Line project.
 The design packages prepared in accordance with the P3 contract by PLTC are reviewed by MTA and its consultants.
 In project reviews conducted by the PMOC, MTA has confirmed that it includes ADA compliance in its QA Oversight reviews of PLTC's design packages.
 ADA compliance is included in the PMOC periodic project reviews, during which timely project ADA-related items are discussed.
-In October-November 2018, there were no ADA issues identified across the project, including with the vehicles.
+In January 2019 through mid-February 2019, there were several reported minor ADA infractions in ramp slopes for temporary construction accesses that were identified by MTA's field forces, but the contractors corrected each within several hours of being notified.
+No ADA issues were identified with the vehicles.